govhealth/PostpartumTOC/input/pagecontent/glossary.md

                   <tr>
          <td>Multiple Birth Order</td>
          <td>
            The sequence in which the baby was born, if part of a Delivery having multiple births.
 If not a single birth then the order born in the delivery, live born or fetal death (1st, 2nd, 3rd, 4th, 5th, 6th, 7th, etc.).
+[Cleveland Clinic]
          </td>
       </tr>
                   <tr>